“Cybercrime is a growth industry. The returns are great, and the risks are low.”

 Are you a good witch, or a bad witch?

 We know from The Wizard of Oz that witches come in two types: good and bad.
 (Pretty simple.)
-And from physics we know that elementary quantum particles come in varieties of flavours — twelve in all, six for leptons and six for quarks.
+And from physics, we know that elementary quantum particles come in varieties of flavours — twelve in all, six for leptons and six for quarks.
 (Okay, a bit more complicated.)
-It turns out that hacking has its own colorful taxonomy with a degree of difficulty somewhere in between two and twelve.
+It turns out that hacking has its own colourful taxonomy with a degree of difficulty somewhere in between two and twelve.

 White Hat Hackers

-The Glen Fords and Henry Fondas of cybersecurity: computer experts who play the role of hacker on behalf of a company to expose system vulnerabilities before they can be detected by real criminals or malicious invaders.
+The Glen Fords and Henry Fondas of cybersecurity: computer experts who play the role of the hacker on behalf of a company to expose system vulnerabilities before they can be detected by real criminals or malicious invaders.
 For instance, Apple recently announced that it would be paying “bounties” anywhere from $25,000 to $200,000 to hackers who could detect critical and crucial vulnerabilities in the company’s software.
 Ironically, Apple earlier had denied FBI requests for assistance in a criminal case that it unblock access to its iPhone.
-Frustrated by Apple’s stonewalling, the FBI paid $1 million to its own hackers to find a “back door” into the iPhone state-of-the-art privacy protocols (which they did, and apparently rather more easily than Apple might have expected).
+Frustrated by Apple’s stonewalling, the FBI paid $1 million to its own hackers to find a “backdoor” into the iPhone state-of-the-art privacy protocols (which they did, and apparently rather more easily than Apple might have expected).

 Black Hat Hackers

 Exactly: these guys are the opposite of white hat hackers.
 Their motive for breaking into your system is almost always monetary.
 Show me the money!
 By the way, there is an entertaining and highly instructive scene in The Wolf of Wall Street when the FBI is closing in on Jordan Belfort, the brilliant rogue trader played by Leonard DiCaprio; they meet on his tricked-out yacht, and the FBI agent concedes to being impressed by the ostentatious display of wealth.
 He seems to epitomize the cliché of the very small fish.
 Belfort grills the agent on his salary and snottily reminds him that he could never afford anything like a yacht on what he is paid.
 It’s a classic standoff: on one side is the FBI; it has the authority.
 On the other is Belfort; he has the big money.
 So who has the real power?
-The upside moral of this classic American story or rags to riches to rags is that crime pays (up to a certain point).
+The upside moral of this classic American story of rags to riches to rags is that crime pays (up to a certain point).
 And it pays big.

 Well, the web is the new Wall Street but this is different because the game is global and hundreds of billions of dollars of confidential assets and proprietary data is (almost literally) up for grabs to whichever cybercriminal is smart enough and clever enough to steal.
 It’s where the real money is.
 And for every Henry Fonda out there fighting for truth, justice, and fair play there will be five, ten, or two hundred Jordan Belforts who couldn’t care less about the morality or the ethics: they want the money and they don’t care how they get it or who (or what) gets trampled in the process.
-The list below is in relative order of posed magnitude of threat.
-Meaning, even the least sophisticated cyberattack can do you or your company a world of hurt.
+The list below is in relative order of posed magnitude of the threat.
+Meaning, even the least sophisticated cyber attack can do you or your company a world of hurt.

 For reasons we will discuss further later, the hacking by one company on a rival may end up having the greatest overall financial threat in the years ahead; not only in terms of overall losses to the economy but losses in opportunity and innovation.
 As bad as it may be, the loss of financial assets can be measured and steps can be taken to recoup and recover; the same cannot be said of the theft of intellectual property or of missed opportunities.
 What we are talking about here is any kind of hack targeted at stealing trade secrets or confidential information whose disclosure represents a significant opportunity loss for a company.
-Data is not the only tradable commodity when it comes to the costs of cyberattacks: one of the costliest is theft of intellectual property.
+Data is not the only tradable commodity when it comes to the costs of cyber attacks: one of the costliest is theft of intellectual property.
 The theft of Irreplaceable IP assets, however, can be extremely difficult to detect and even more difficult to monetize.
 For the really smart and sophisticated hacker, IP is where the money is.

 Hacker meets activist.
 Pretty much any individual or group that uses the Internet to digitally avenge a business, institution, or government entity for what it perceives to be an unfair, unjust, ethical or moral or economic activity or position.
 The great news for the hacktivist and his ideological fellow travellers is that hacking can create a massive amount of chaos for a modest investment and basically from a remote and protected “sitting position.”